ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

    only for the sake of creating a fresh namespace isn't worth it.
 Creating a new namespace has a higher cost than we would like.

-This proposal adds a new language construct besides modules called *contexts* to give programmers a more lightweight, flexible alternative to modules that addresses these issues.
+This proposal adds a new language construct besides regular modules called *submodules* to give programmers a more lightweight, flexible alternative that addresses these issues.
 It also allows module import declarations in local scopes like let statments and where clauses.